Side Hustles for Seniors

 Technology and Skills

 Q: I’m not very tech-savvy.
 Can I still do gig work?
 A: Yes!
 Many opportunities require minimal technology skills.
 Pet sitting, house sitting, and some delivery work need just basic smartphone use.
 Start with simpler platforms and gradually build your skills.
+Zero-cost tech classes near you make it easier to learn the apps and tools most gigs expect.

 Q: What equipment do I need to get started?
 A: Most gig work requires just a smartphone and reliable transportation.
 For tutoring, you’ll need a computer with video capability.
 For selling online, a digital camera helps but phone cameras often work fine.